maurcord/MedicalApp/README.md

 ## CarePointMockApp
-This app will be build with HTML, CSS, and Javascript.
+This app will be build with HTML, CSS, and Javascript (Jquery), Kendo UI, C#, and SQL.